SinanGabel/Linux-commands/README.md

 ## Ubuntu OS issues

 ```
+# System log: worth checking once in a while to ensure there are not errors
+less /var/log/syslog

 # status or restart audio (sound) service - e.g. if not working or not available
 # done with OS 20.10
 systemctl --user status pulseaudio